Skip to main content

 Culture & Diversity

 Students in the Wisconsin Executive MBA Program come from diverse backgrounds and form close bonds.
-They learn from each other, collaborate with one another, and share their personalities and perspectives inside and outside of the classroom.
+They learn from each other, collaborate with one another, and share their perspectives inside and outside of the classroom.

 Embracing Diversity, Equity, and Inclusion at Our Core